 Can I link an ING Visa Debit account to my account with another bank?

-You cannot directly link an external account to your account, but ING DIRECT offers you unlimited bank transfers and BPAY to other banks from your Orange Everyday account.
+You cannot directly link an external account to your account, but ING offers you unlimited bank transfers and BPAY to other banks from your Orange Everyday account.

 How do I activate my new card?

 You’ll need to log on to your internet banking to activate your card.
 Simply go to ‘My Account Details’ and then select ‘Activate Card’.

 Is there any limit (within account balance)to the $ value of In store purchases or online Pay anyone transfers